 With an enviable setting overlooking the golden sands of Copacabana Beach and close to bustling shops and nightlife, this modern and comfortable Rio Internacional offers warm service and fabulous panoramic views from its rooftop pool terrace.

 Dine at La Finestra restaurant whilst taking in stunning panoramic sea views before enjoying drinks at chic Bar Limone.
 The perfect spot for a delicious caipirinha cocktail whilst watching the sun go down.
 The rooftop pool is set on the 20th floor and offers unsurpassed views over Copacabana beach and Corcovado.
-There is a sauna and relaxation room as well as a fitness centre.
+There is a sauna and relaxation room as well as a fitness center.
 Guests can also enjoy free use of sunshades and chairs on the beach.